Wild Kingdom Star Jim Fowler Shares Custom-designed Bird Feeder

 The show’s exciting footage brought the wilds of Africa, the Amazon River, and other exotic locales into the living rooms of millions of viewers every Sunday night.

-Fowler and Perkins were the pioneers in a genre that became the precursor to such shows as the Discovery Channel and Animal Planet that we know today.
+Fowler and Perkins pioneered a genre that became the precursor to such shows as the Discovery Channel and Animal Planet that we know today.

 The Jim Fowler Feeder

-Immediately after arriving at Fowler’s home, we were immediately struck by his incredible bird feeder, made by his hand, placed conveniently in his backyard so he could sit on his veranda and enjoy watching birds, just a few feet away.
+As soon as we arrived at Fowler’s home, we were amazed by his incredible bird feeder, made by his hand, placed conveniently in his backyard so he could sit on his veranda and enjoy watching birds just a few feet away.

 And sitting just 10 feet from the feeder, feathered friends were unfazed by our presence and kept dropping in for a quick bite.

-It must have been the Jungle Jim Fowler magic touch and his ability to tame even the wildest animals.
+It must have been Jungle Jim Fowler’s magic touch and ability to tame even the wildest animals.

 American Goldfinch visits The Fowler Feeder